 In all these cases, the limitations arise from the fact the various dynamics need to be modelled.
 But what if there was no need for a model?

-In this month’s first technical, Machine learning for trading, Gordon Ritter, a senior portfolio manager at GSA Capital Partners in New York, applies a machine learning technique called reinforcement learning to simulate market impact and find an optimal trading strategy that maximises the value of the trade adjusted for its risk.
+In a recent technical article, Machine learning for trading, Gordon Ritter, a senior portfolio manager at GSA Capital Partners in New York, applies a machine learning technique called reinforcement learning to simulate market impact and find an optimal trading strategy that maximises the value of the trade adjusted for its risk.

 The agent is learning about the optimal strategy and the cost without actually building a model.
 In the training process, the agent tries all sorts of things and gets to observe the reward and basically correct his algorithmGordon Ritter, GSA Capital Partners